martingt89/ProcessExecutor/README.md

 		SafeOutputStream& getStdIn() - return stream for writing to std in

 		int waitForRunChild(std::string &errorMessage) - block thread until command is execute or if error
-			- return 0 if ok, else 1 and errorMessage is set int waitForEndChild() - block thread until command is not endit or if error
+			- return 0 if ok, else 1
+		int waitForEndChild() - block thread until command is not endit or if error
 			- return child return value, or -1 if error void terminateChild() - send sigterm to child process

-for disable error messages to stderr, define macro PROCESS_NOWARNING

 INSTALL
 =======